Skip to main content

 Linked notes went mainstream.
 Obsidian crossed 2 million users.
 Logseq and Capacities both grew fast.
 Notion added inline backlinks.
 The bidirectional-link paradigm, pioneered by Roam Research in 2020, is now expected, not exotic.

-Consolidation pressure on Evernote and Notion.
+Consolidation pressure hit Evernote and Notion.
 Evernote's parent company changes and price hikes alienated long-time users.
 Notion's expansion into project management, CRM, and AI made it feel bloated to users who just wanted notes.
 Both pushed users toward more focused tools.

 1. Atlas: Best AI-Grounded Knowledge Workspace